-The 2017 NFL playoffs are here, showcasing the league’s best teams as they fight it out for a chance to take part in Super Bowl 51.
-Fans all around the world are ready to tune in and watch Super Bowl 51 and the rest of the NFL playoffs.
+It is time for the 2018 NFL playoffs, where the league’s best teams will fight for a chance to take part in Super Bowl 52.
+Fans from all over the world are desperate to tune in and watch Super Bowl 52 – and the rest of the NFL playoffs!

-Three major networks are responsible for most of the broadcasting of the playoffs, while Fox will have television rights to this year’s big game.
-Watching all the action should be relatively easy if you are in the US and have basic TV, but those traveling abroad or cord-cutting will run into problems.
+Three major networks are responsible for most of the broadcasting of the playoffs (see below).
+FOX will have television rights to this year’s SuperBowl game.
+Watching all the action should be relatively easy if you are in the US and have a TV, but those traveling abroad or cord-cutting will run into problems.
 Additionally, millions of NFL fans from around the world are looking for an easy way to watch the biggest game of the season.

-Are you located outside of the US or don’t have a TV on which to watch the games?
-Let me show you how to watch the Super Bowl from anywhere in the world, using a VPN!
+Are you located outside of the US, or don’t have a TV on which to watch the games?
+Let me show you how to watch the Super Bowl from anywhere in the world, using a Virtual Private Network (VPN).

 The three major networks covering the NFL playoffs all have an online streaming service that will broadcast the games.
 Additionally, you can also use NFL Game Pass (which gives you all NFL games for a hefty price), or the popular cord-cutting service Sling TV to watch the Super Bowl or NFL playoffs.
 Let’s go over these services.